 A Holiday in El Gouna

-In April 2016 we left London to go on a long journey, stopping at El Gouna along the way.
+We left London to go on a long journey, stopping at El Gouna along the way.
 What a fantastic decision!
+Friends of ours had moved to El Gouna and suggested we visit - even for a few days.
 We have 2 boys, one 2 years old, and the other, 2 months....

-Firstly, a day time flight is the best in my opinion as you get to see a lot more.
+Firstly, a day time flight, in my opinion is optimal as you get to see a lot more of the world.
 And a beautiful flight it was actually.
-Flying over the Alps, the Mediterranean and then the Sahara.
-But the best moment was approaching Hurghada.
-Hurghada is the city nearest El Gouna and is only about a 30 minute drive.
+Flying over the Alps, the Mediterranean and then the Sahara, we had a view of many different terrains and how quickly they can change.
+But the best moment was approaching our landing in Hurghada.
 Peering out the window you get a good taste of what you're in for looking down at the clear water and coral reefs of the Red Sea.

 Landing in Hurghada was a different story.
-Although forewarned about people trying to sell visas to you, it's still a nightmare.
+Although forewarned about people trying to sell visas to you, it was still a nightmare.
 We attained our visas in London to avoid this but they still demanded to see them.
 Sadly, I had to be a little forceful in saying no as these people are not officials.
-How they get in there and how they're allowed to do this I don't know....
+But we made it to official passport control.
+The stoic, clinical procedure was much more comforting as this is more what we're all used to.

-So, the friends we stayed with kindly offered to send a driver to fetch us at the airport.
+The friends we stayed with kindly offered to send a driver to fetch us at the airport.
 Our driver was holding his sign with my name on it and so we climbed in the van and off we went.
-Hurghada was always the place we had to get to and we weren't even aware that El Gouna existed.
-Whilst driving through Hurghada, I was expecting to turn off at any point, but we left Hurghada behind us, driving off into the desert -at sunset - with a stranger who could speak no English.
-How do you communicate "are you kidnapping us?" over a language barrier.
+We were only ever told to go to Hurghada and they would sort us out from there.
+We weren't even aware that El Gouna existed.
+Whilst driving through Hurghada, I was expecting to turn off at any point, but we left Hurghada behind us, driving off into the desert -at sunset - with who could speak no English.
+How do you communicate over a language barrier.
 I'm not usually very rattled by things like this, but carrying a 2 month old and the rest of your family with you can get you fairly panicky fairly quickly!

 Fortunately there was a phone call from our friend's assistant, fluid in Arabic and English who could assure us that this was all correct!